 Our insider tips are probably defunct as we’ve not been residents since late 2006.
 We’ve watched from afar as the city has grown and redeveloped and I’m afraid to say we’ve completely lost touch with the places we knew.

-·Do you read, write, draw, listen to music, sing, watch movies or do something else while travelling?
-How do you interact with technology these days and which gadgets you definitely take with you everywhere?
-What is your favourite book?
-And movie?
+·Do you read, write, draw, listen to music, sing, watch movies or do something else while traveling?
+How do you interact with technology these days and which gadgets you take with you everywhere?
+What is your favorite book?
+And the movie?

 Technology plays a huge part in our lives.
 Ben is a techie geek and loves reading up on the latest tech developments.
-He’s recently moved our site over to our own server and set up a complete hosting environment which will allow us to host Wanderlusters and any future websites we may find the time to conceive!
+He’s recently moved our site over to our server and set up a complete hosting environment which will allow us to host Wanderlusters and any future websites we may find the time to conceive!

 We’re never really in a position to watch a lot of TV so we watch a few series and films online as we travel.
 Documentaries feature heavily on our playlist, Nat Geo and the Discovery Channel have some fascinating insights into our earth and its history.
-‘House of Cards’ kept us riveted recently and we’ve just started watching ‘Game of Thrones’ which is proving to be rather addictive viewing.
+‘House of Cards’ kept us riveted recently and we’ve just started watching ‘Game of Thrones’ which is proving to be a rather addictive viewing.

 As you can tell if you’ve seen our blog, photography is a big part of our site.
 Ben loves to capture each location we visit on ‘film’ and consequently never goes anywhere without a camera.
 For me it’s a notepad, I tend to write down interesting snippets of info I hear of doodle a sketch.

 On a daily basis I write, a lot.
-The blog keeps me busy although I do try to read other travel articles, fiction and the odd factual book.
-I’m definitely a dreamer and nonfiction feeds my imagination.
+The blog keeps me busy although I do try to read other travel articles, fiction, and the odd factual book.
+I’m a dreamer and nonfiction feeds my imagination.
 Ben is much more scientifically minded and prefers to read factual info rather than stories.
 They do say opposites attract so perhaps that’s why we’re such a good match!